jedick/chem16S/README.md

 ### Methods

-* Scripts in the [GTDB](inst/extdata/GTDB) and [RefSeq](inst/extdata/RefSeq) directories were used to generate the reference proteomes for genus- and higher-level archaeal and bacterial taxa (and viruses for RefSeq).
+* Scripts in the [GTDB](inst/extdata/GTDB) and [RefSeq](inst/extdata/RefSeq) directories were used to generate reference proteomes for genus- and higher-level archaeal and bacterial taxa (and viruses for RefSeq).

 * It is recommended to use a GTDB training set for taxonomic classification (e.g. [*DADA2 formatted 16S rRNA gene sequences for both bacteria & archaea*](https://doi.org/10.5281/zenodo.6655692)) so that taxonomic assignments can be automatically matched to GTDB reference proteomes available in *chem16S*.